What are the top lithium stocks to watch?

 ETFS Battery Tech and Lithium ACDC

 The ETFS Battery Tech & Lithium ACDC invests in companies from around the world that are involved in creating batteries as well as the mining companies that produce the commodities needed to make them.
-Over half of the stocks in its portfolio are based in Asia, with the rest equally split between the US and Europe.
-Its top ten holdings, which comprise 44% of its overall portfolio, as of 18 August were as follows:
+Almost half of the stocks in its portfolio are based in Asia, with the rest equally split between the US and Europe.
+Its top ten holdings, which comprise 36.2% of its overall portfolio, as of 23 August 2021 were as follows:

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.